top of page

 Death and filth

-Sometimes dead hens are left to rot for days, forcing the surviving birds to live with decomposing bodies at their feet.
-Hens are often also forced to live in their own feces.
+Sometimes, dead hens are left to rot for days, forcing the surviving hens to live next to the decaying bodies of their peers.
+Sanitary conditions are also deplorable.
+Hens are often kept in tiny cages with their droppings accumulating beneath them.

 Public-health.jpg